Sofiane-khed/CMCG-App/README.md

-# CMCG: A Co-attention Mechanism into a Combined GNN-based Model (CMCG) for Detecting Fake News
+# CMCG: A Co-attention Mechanism into a Combined GNN-based Model for Detecting Fake News
 This repository contains official implementation code of paper **A Co-attention Mechanism into a Combined GNN-Based Model for Fake News Detection** [(link)](...).

 ## Overview